AFRINIC-Labs/managed-dnssec/03-swarm/testing/README.md

 ```

 This behavior is not what it is supposed to happen.
-From PowerDNS doc
+From PowerDNS doc:

-> The inception timestamp is the most recent Thursday 00:00:00 UTC, which is exactly one week ago at the moment of rollover".
+> The inception timestamp is the most recent Thursday 00:00:00 UTC, which is exactly one week ago at the moment of rollover.

 On the signer, we get expected response.